 However, regardless of the ethnicity or age of your client, you should always take a good look at the client's natural lashes and decide what thickness is suitable for them.

 If you are unsure about the thickness of your client’s natural lash, compare with your lash extensions (which are labeled with the thickness) to determine the rough diameter of the natural lash.
-From there, it’ll be easier to decide how much weight of lash extensions the natural lash can handle.
+From there, it’ll be easier to decide how much weight the natural lash can handle.

 Volume Lash Extension Weight Calculator

-Calculating the correct volume fan size comes from understanding the thickness x weight relation of the lash extensions.
+Calculating the correct volume fan size comes from understanding the thickness x weight relation of the eyelashes extension.

-For example, considering 0.15mm of lash extension (weight about 0.00017g) to be a standard thickness to be applied on one natural eyelash, ultra thin lashes like 0.03mm lash extensions (weight 1/20 of 0.15 lash extension) can be safely used as 20D.
+For example, considering 0.15mm of eyelash extension (weight about 0.00017g) to be a standard thickness to be applied on one natural eyelash, ultra-thin lashes like 0.03mm lash extensions (weight 1/20 of 0.15 lash extension) can be safely used as 20D.